discordjs/guide/guide/message-components/buttons.md

 ## Button styles

-You'll notice in the above example that two different styles of buttons have been used; the grey Secondary style and the red Danger style.
-These were chosen to follow good UI/UX principles.
+You'll notice in the above example that two different styles of buttons have been used, the grey Secondary style and the red Danger style.
+These were chosen specifically to support good UI/UX principles.
 In total, there are five button styles that can be used as appropriate to the action of the button:

 <DiscordMessages>
 	<DiscordMessage profile="bot">